cse110-sp26-group09/Watchtower-Course-Project/README.md

 - **Clerk** handles all dashboard authentication (login, signup, sessions, sign-out).
 The backend verifies Clerk session JWTs against Clerk's public JWKS; WatchTower stores no passwords.
 - **Supabase / Postgres** is the application database (events + users).
 With no Supabase credentials configured, the server runs fully in-memory for local development.
 - **Render** hosts the Node.js backend in production.
 - **GitHub Pages** hosts a separate [external test app](https://cse110-sp26-group09.github.io/Watchtower-test-app/) that embeds the SDK and sends real cross-origin telemetry to the Render backend.
-GitHub Pages serves only that static demo — it does **not** run the backend or database.
+GitHub Pages serves only that static demo; it does **not** run the backend or database.
 - **`DEFAULT_INGEST_OWNER_USER_ID`** is a *temporary* prototype mapping: because the external test app has no Clerk session, its otherwise-anonymous events are attributed to one demo owner so they appear on a dashboard.
 The long-term replacement is a **per-app/project key** ingestion model so each monitored app maps to the correct owner without a human login.

 See [`docs/architecture/auth-workflow.md`](docs/architecture/auth-workflow.md) for the full authentication and data-scoping flow.